-Beginning on July 1, 2019, California private employers with 5 or more employees, who do not already sponsor a retirement plan, may voluntarily enroll in the CalSavers Retirement Savings Program (CalSavers).
-Employers that do not voluntarily enroll must enroll in CalSavers according to the following schedule:
+Beginning on July 1, 2019, California private employers with 5 or more employees, who do not already sponsor a retirement plan, may enroll in the CalSavers Retirement Savings Program (CalSavers).
+Mandated employers must enroll in CalSavers according to the following schedule:

 - Over 100 employees – June 30, 2020